What are the Pros and Cons of a Reverse Mortgage?

 - Depending on the program, the up-front fees may be higher than other types of financing.

-- Reduces the amount of home equity for your heirs.
+- Reduces the amount of equity for your heirs.

-- Could affect government need-based assistance like Medicaid and SSI.
+- Could affect government need-based assistance like Medicaid and Social Security Income (SSI).